-Lead leaches into a homeowner's supply primarily through lead service pipes and to a lesser extent through common household plumbing containing lead solder.
-Lead pipes were the typical choice for water services in the early 1900s.
+Lead can leach into a homeowner's supply primarily through lead service pipes and to a lesser extent through common household plumbing containing lead solder.
+Lead pipes were the typical choice for water services in the early 1900's.
 By the 1950's most water utilities had switched to copper services.
-If your home was built earlier than 1950, there is a chance you may have a lead service line which should be replaced.
+If your home was built earlier than 1950, there is a chance you may have a lead service line that should be replaced.